SE-Group-Projects/Smart-Helmet/ReadMe.md

 ## Developers Configurations

-1. When you are developing your part of the project make sure to use your own ** Branches **
+- When you are developing your part of the project make sure to use your own **Branches**.
-2. Do not do the changes to **Backup Branch and Main Branch**
+- Do not do the changes to **Backup Branch and Main Branch**.
-3.
+- Update the Projects times lines according to your progress

+## Developers Documentation
+- When developing make sure to document ;
+      --Step you took for development
+      --Configurations steps / dependanceis (so when other developers trying out they also can download them and work with them)
+      --Guide (if there are)
+      --Errors that can occur and how to mitigate the

+   #### Documentation File